Taiwing/drake_radio/README.md

 detected by radio anymore.
 The total number of civilizations is the sum of the living, dead and gone civilizations.

+### Presets

+The application comes with a few presets that can be loaded from the settings panel.
+They are based on the most common values used in the literature.
+They are not meant to be exhaustive but to give an idea of the Drake equation's parameters range.
+The presets are:

+- `pessimistic`: Based on the [Rare Earth hypothesis](https://www.astronomy.com/science/rare-earth-hypothesis-why-we-might-really-be-alone-in-the-universe/).
+- `conservative`: Intelligent life is very rare and every other value is on the lower side.
+- `reasonable`: Current reasonable estimates.
+- `optimistic`: Every value is on the higher side, especially for L.
+- `star-trek`: Hundreds of thousands living civilizations in the galaxy.

+The application defaults to the `reasonable` preset.

+> The preset list can be edited in the settings menu and a new default can be
+> set.
+Also, the presets do not only contain the Drake equation parameters but
+> also simulation settings like the speed or the signals count and colors if
+> they have been changed.

 ## Setup

 ### Run the application